cpske/ISP/assignment/week12/code-review.md

 - who participated
 - start & finish times, date
 - summary of issues & important points.
 This can include defects, unanswered questions, suggestions for improvements, and more.
 - to avoid duplication, write details of issues directly in your issue tracker and refer to them in your summary.
-Include a few words to describe it,  e.g. "Issue #42.
+In the summary, write only a few words to describe it and refer to the issue,  e.g. "Issue #42.
 Exception not handled or reported".
-  - If you write the report in your Github wiki, there is markdown to reference issues.
+  - The Github wiki has markdown syntax to reference Github issues.
-- try to keep it short & don't waste time on beauty.
+- try to keep it short.
+Don't waste time on beauty.
 - no one reads long reports.

 > Write the summary as if for a team member who missed the walk-through, or who wants to review it later.
 Write just enough to inform him/her.